Breast Reduction Las Vegas

 - Have areolas that are enlarged because of stretched skin

 How Is Breast Reduction Performed?

 Planning for your breast reduction procedure begins at your consultation, when your surgeon assesses the condition of your skin and measures your breasts.
 Ultimately, the physical assessment combined with your cosmetic goals determines the best path to take for surgery.

 The procedure is done using general anesthesia and, depending on your situation, can take 2 to 5 hours.
 Although there are different incision options, the most common breast reduction procedure involves 3 incisions.
 The first is made around your areola, then another is made in a vertical line along your breast down to the crease, and a third incision is made horizontally along the crease.

-Once the incisions are made, Dr. Edwards or Dr. Higgins removes extra fat, skin, and breast tissue and repositions the nipple and areola.
+Once the incisions are made, Dr. Edwards, Dr. Higgins, or Dr. Silver removes extra fat, skin, and breast tissue and repositions the nipple and areola.
 If desired, the areola can be made smaller.